In a practice session of my own a while ago, I was cogitating on something I had been figuring out (mentioned in point 2 below).

 3. Find a vocal template

-Now THIS is an advanced concept.
+Now THIS is a relatively advanced concept.
 The essence of it is as follows…

-While there is no one else vocally quite like you in the world, there are always very similar sounding voices who have already figured out how your kind of instrument works.
-Find those singers and retrace their steps.
+While there is no one else vocally quite like you in the world, there are already very similar sounding voices out there.
+They may not be identical, but they are similar enough that you can use them as a template.
+They have been gifted with similar instruments, and they have already figured out how your shared kind of instrument works.

 Couple of caveats to mention: